How does a car warranty work?

 Can my car warranty claim be rejected?

 Yes.
-There’s a few reasons your car warranty claim could be rejected.
-Here are some examples:
+There are a few reasons your car warranty claim could be rejected, including:

-• You’ve neglected the car – if the car isn’t properly maintained and serviced, or hasn’t had its MOT, this will likely break the terms of your warranty, which means you won’t be covered.
+• You’ve neglected the car – if the car isn’t properly maintained, isn’t serviced at the manufacturer’s recommended frequency or hasn’t had its MOT, this will likely break the terms of your warranty and you won’t be covered.
 You may also be penalised for using the wrong fuel, or continuing to drive with a warning light or known fault.

-• You’ve used your car improperly – if there’s evidence that you’ve been using the car inappropriately (for example, taking it off-road when it’s not designed for this), then you might find you’re not covered.
+• You’ve misused your car – if there’s evidence that you’ve been using the car inappropriately (for example, taking it off-road when it’s not designed for this), you might find you’re not covered.

-• The parts aren’t covered – depending on your warranty, you may find that certain parts aren’t covered.
+• The parts aren’t covered – depending on your warranty, certain parts might not be covered.
 Manufacturer’s warranties tend to offer the best coverage.
-Take extra care when buying an aftermarket warranty from a used-car dealer.

-• You’ve modified the car – if you’ve made modifications to the car after taking out the warranty, this may cause an issue.
-If the modifications led to the issue you’re claiming for, your claim will probably be rejected
+• You’ve modified the car – if you’ve made modifications to the car after taking out the warranty, you might have an issue when you come to claim.
+And if the modifications led to the issue you’re claiming for, your claim will most likely be rejected.

 Is it worth having a car warranty?